Why Montessori? The Science of a Smarter Start

 2. Concentration Over Chaos

-Walk into a Montessori room and you’ll notice it’s remarkably quiet.
-This isn’t forced silence; it’s deep focus.
+Walk into a Montessori room and you’ll notice the deep focus?

 -